-The following paragraphs will help you to use the DNP/5280 with a development system running under MS-Windows.
-For these steps some programs are necessary, which normally come along with every MS-Windows installation (e.g. Hyper-Terminal).
-Please make sure that these programs are present on your development system.
-If these programs are not installed at your development system - you have to install these programs manually from your MS-Windows installation CD-ROM.
+The following paragraphs will help you to use the DNP/5282 with a development system running under MS-Windows.
+For these steps you need a terminal program like HyperTerminal, which normally comes along with every MS-Windows installation.
+Please make sure that this program is present on your development system.
+If this program is not installed on your development system, you have to install this program manually from your MS-Windows installation CD-ROM.